vectordotdev/vector/changelog.d/remove-enterprise-feature.breaking.md

-The `enterprise` feature and global configuration option has been removed .
+The deprecated `enterprise` feature and global configuration option has been removed.